 Our mission is to foster environmental stewardship that will connect our communities to the natural world of the Lower Naugatuck River Valley, and balance the demand for recreation with the need for conservation

-The Ansonia Nature and Recreation Center is a town owned and operated park located in Ansonia, Connecticut.
+The Ansonia Nature and Recreation Center is a city-owned and operated park located in Ansonia, Connecticut.

 Once a small family-owned dairy farm, the park is laced with two and one-half miles of nature trails.
-The land encompasses almost 150 acres of wooded hills and grassy fields bisected by streams, a two acre pond, wet meadows, and an upland swamp.
-The site is a wonderful microcosm of a typical Connecticut landscape which provides sanctuary to many species of New England flora and fauna (Download our Trail Map here).
+The land encompasses almost 150 acres of wooded hills and grassy fields bisected by streams, a two-acre pond, wet meadows, and an upland swamp.
+The site is a wonderful microcosm of a typical Connecticut landscape that provides sanctuary to many species of New England flora and fauna (Download our Trail Map here).
 A portion of the park has been dedicated to recreational fields including soccer, baseball, and softball, as well as several acres reserved for community gardening and a large playscape for younger children.

-The Ansonia Nature & Recreation Visitor Center houses several exhibits, provides space for our animal ambassadors.
-The unique visitor center, also know as the Schumacher Pavilion, was constructed in 1977 from Connecticut stone and glass is also the hub of the park with classrooms, a nature store, a small natural history library and office space.
+The Ansonia Nature & Recreation Visitor Center houses several exhibits, and provides space for our animal ambassadors.
+The unique visitor center, also known as the Schumacher Pavilion, was constructed in 1977 from Connecticut stone and glass and is also the hub of the park with classrooms, a nature store, a small natural history library, and office space.